Pressio/pressio4py/docs/pages/tutorials/tutorial4.md

 implementing such technique without assessing upfront whether it will work? how can one evaluate and compare different hyper-reduction techniques without modifying the FOM code?

+@m_class{m-block m-success}

+@par
-To address these questions, pressio4py provides a variant of the Galerkin problem, called *masked Galerkin*, that allows one to test the *accuracy* of various hyper-reduction techniques **without** having to change the FOM code.
+pressio4py provides a variant of the Galerkin problem, called *masked Galerkin*, that allows one to test and compare the *accuracy* of various hyper-reduction techniques **without** having to change the FOM code.